“I’ve fulfilled a lifelong dream and written a children’s book.”

 Emily Baron Bernstein C’06 has been promoted to senior vice president of development at McCormack Baron Salazar, an affordable housing developer headquartered in St. Louis.

-Lauren Weinstein C’06 and her coauthor Cathy Wasserman have released a new book, A Practical Guide to the Empowered Job Search: Build a New Mindset and Get a Great Job in an Unpredictable World.
+Lauren Weinstein C’06 and her coauthor Cathy Wasserman have released a new book, The Empowered Job Search: Build a New Mindset and Get a Great Job in an Unpredictable World.
 From the book’s description: “You’ll discover powerful tools to navigate every step of your job search, from setting up your daily schedule and clarifying your ideal work, to creating a one-of-a-kind resume and cover letter. … Our approach is based in both theory and practice: we draw on positive psychology, Buddhist principles, and Nonviolent Communication, as well as our leadership and career coaching work with thousands of clients.”

 Jamila Justine Willis C’06, cochair of the law firm DLA Piper’s Consumer Goods and Retail sector and chair of its New York Restructuring practice, was named to Bloomberg Law’s inaugural “They’ve Got Next: 40 Under 40” list, highlighting up-and-coming attorneys across various practices.